 • Summer Study Abroad to Greece (earn GRE 300: Sacred Sites in Greece, 6 credits).

-• Take electives in Areas 1 (Culture) and 3 (Supporting Disciplines) based on interests.
+• Take electives in Area 1 (Culture) and Area 3 (Supporting Disciplines) based on interests.

 • Take as many language courses as you can from Area 2 (Language and Literature) – lots of language prep is expected in graduate school, whether it be Classics MA, Classics MA Teaching, or Classics PhD programs.